brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day1.md

 -   0.40 hrs - Follow up meeting with Ash regarding the Spec-Kit setup and workflow.
 -   2.50 hrs - Rebasing 11 PR's that had merge conflicts because of updates made to develop (Spec-Kit) as well as other PR's that merged into develop while these were still open.
 -   2.15 hrs - Merging the Icon Migration PR stack, then rebasing the remaining PR's so they are up to date with no conflicts.
 Then I start working on the Coderabbit config, reading coderabbit docs before making decisions on the config.
+-   3.30 hrs - Setup planning for the mobile menu fixes using Spec-kit, implemented the work and then did reviews, additional changes were required.
+Tested all changes and confirm this is ready for a PR.

 ---